Business Insurance for Your Landscaping Company

 Besides basic property and liability insurance, a landscaping business is likely to need commercial auto, due to the necessity for a commercial vehicle to go to and from a work site, and workers compensation insurance, due to the nature of manual labor being more susceptible to injury.
 A business auto policy covers trucks and private passenger vehicles used for business purposes.
 It may include both auto liability and physical damage coverages.

 Workers compensation coverage is mandatory in most states.
-Some states require businesses to buy a policy even if they employ only one worker.
+Some states, like Arizona, require businesses to buy a policy even if they employ only one worker.
 A workers compensation policy pays the benefits prescribed by law to employees injured on the job.

 Some landscaping firms may also need errors and omissions liability insurance.
 It covers claims seeking compensation for financial losses that result from the company’s negligent acts or its failure to provide the level of advice or service the customer expected.
 An instance where one would need errors and omissions liability insurance is if an arborist declares a fruit tree healthy when it is actually infested with beetles, and the beetles migrate and eventually destroy the customer’s orchard.